Code-Institute-Submissions/donmiguelruiz/README.md

 **The steps taken to deploy this website on Github are as follows:**

-* 1) Create a repository: Head over to GitHub and create a new repository named TejalSaldanha.github.io, where username is your TejalSaldanha (or organization name) on GitHub.
+* 1) Create a repository: Head over to GitHub and create a new repository named TejalSaldanha.github.io, where TejalSaldanha is your Username (or organization name) on GitHub.

 * If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.